prospkarl/shopifytemplate/README.md

-# Shopify Guide
+# Shopify Conversion Guide
-This is a guide for Shopify Conversion
+This is a guide for Shopify Conversion.
+For more Shopify Developer docs please visit: https://shopify.dev/concepts/shopify-introduction

 ## Table of Contents